 - Costs of treatment for physical, emotional and mental suffering due to the abuse

 - Limits on damages set by state laws, regulations and previous precedents

 According to the nonprofit advocacy organization BishopAccountability.org, the average settlement amount for victims of clergy sex abuse is approximately $268,000.
 However, their data does not appear to consider recent settlements, such as some of the ones listed above, nor does it include settlement amounts from protestant churches and unaffiliated religious organizations.
-You could be eligible to receive more than that.
+Click here to learn more about pursuing a $268,000* settlement.

 How Much Does a Catholic Church Lawsuit Cost?

 Typically, personal injury lawsuits (including sexual abuse cases) are filed on a contingency basis.
 This means that you will only have to pay legal expenses if you receive compensation.
 A part of the money from your settlement or verdict will be used to cover legal fees.Free Priest Abuse Case Evaluation